proffapt/proffapt.github.io/blogs/setup-dc++.md

 ## Installing the client

-The IITKGP DC Hub is a private hub and inaccessible from outside the IIT Kharagpur's network.
-Users connect to hubs using DC clients, and are able to share files with each other at high speeds.
+The IITKGP DC Hub is a private hub and inaccessible from outside the IIT Kharagpur network.
+Users connect to hubs using DC clients and can share files at high speeds.
 The most popular hub is [HiT Hi FiT Hai](https://wiki.metakgp.org/w/HiT_Hi_FiT_Hai).<br>
 There are various DC clients available for different platforms.
 To name a few, we have<br>
 |Platforns|Client(s)|
 |---------|---------|